malramsay64/phd-thesis/05_Crystal_Melting/results.md

 as a result of the rotational constraints.
-As presented in @sec:dynamics, rotational motion is required for translational motion to occur, and being two dimensional, the trimer can easily lock up.
+As presented in @sec:dynamics, rotational motion is required for translational motion to occur, and being two dimensional, the trimer can lock up.
 In 3D, the rotations are not so constrained, with alternate degrees of freedom available to allow further rotation.

+The melting rates measured are the slowest melting rates measured by molecular dynamics simulation.
+With simulation timescales orders of magnitude longer than comparable studies. [@Reinhart2018;@Benjamin2015;@Tang2013;@Yagasaki2016]

 ## Modelling Melting Rates